 “Beloved, if you have no more religion than you have worked out in yourself, and no more grace than you have found in your nature, you have none at all.
 A supernatural work of the Holy Ghost must be wrought in every one of us, if we would see the face of God with acceptance.”
 (Spurgeon)

 e.
 All things have become new is the language of God’s perfect, recreated work (Rev_21:5).
 God wants to do a new thing in our life!

-In situations of being misunderstood, and judged by ignorant people is why staying very close to Jesus, and reading His word is so vital, because it is the only thing that will keep you, and give you the strength in your spirit to stand against the attacks that will come your way; even by those close to you in your family.
-Even though Lynn loved me, he was unsaved also for 28 yrs., it was not easy for him to understand my devotion to the Lord, and had family members falsely accuse me of many things also during those years.
-It still goes on to this day.
-At this stage of my life, I take it for granted it will always be one of the devils strategies; because so many people seem to be such willing pawns for him to use.
+In situations of being misunderstood, and judged by ignorant people it is vital to stay, very close to Jesus, and read His word daily, because it is the only thing that will keep you, and give you the strength in your spirit to stand against the attacks that will come your way; even by those close to you in your family.

-If you are in a place of being misunderstood, judged and condemned; my prayer is that God will continue to strengthen you in the inner man, and help you stand no matter what the opposition.
-That you will get into His word, talk to the Lord, pour out your heart to Him and allow Him to be your shield and buckler in every battle you face.
-As the battle intensifies, the power of the Holy Ghost will give you all you need to get through it in victory.
+If you are in a place of being misunderstood, judged and condemned; talk to the Lord, pour out your heart to Him and allow Him to be your shield and buckler in every battle you face.
+The power of the Holy Ghost will give you all you need to get through it in victory.